lionel-panhaleux/krcg/README.md

 -   Prefix the ruling with the discipline level and/or type the ruling applies to (if any), eg. prefix with `[PRO] [COMBAT]` if the ruling applies only to the card played in combat at superior Protean.

--   Adapt the ruling wording to the cards it applies to (ie. use masculine/feminin forms)
+-   Adapt the ruling wording to the cards it applies to (ie. use masculine/feminin forms).
+    For group rulings, ensure the statement's neutrality to make sure it reads well on every card of the group.

 -   You can run the tests with the `pytest` command to check everything is OK